daveprowse/vac-course/opt-02-vscode-modifications/opt-02-instructions.md

 Here are a couple of VSCode modifications that you might like.

 ## Maximize/Restore Terminal Toggle
 As of the writing of this document, VSCode does not have a built-in keyboard shortcut to maximize the terminal.
-This is a super-nice feature already exists, we just have to assign a keyboard shortcut to it:
+This super-nice feature already exists, we just have to assign a keyboard shortcut to it:

 - Go to File > Preferences > Keyboard Shortcuts
   - or <kbd>Ctrl+K</kbd> and <kbd>Ctrl+S</kbd>